 No time doesn’t have to mean no breakfast.
-Check out these super-quick options to provide a healthy breakfast for kids with a minute to spare.
+Check out these super-quick options to provide a healthy breakfast for kids with a minute to spare and no meal prep.

 20. Frozen Pancakes or Waffles

 Turn to the toaster for this hassle-free breakfast!
 Opt for whole grain varieties that are high in fiber, and serve them with a side of no-prep fruits like berries or clementines.
 In a pinch, you can even throw frozen pancakes in the microwave for that quick, gotta-get-out-the-door snack.
 That said, the brand you buy does make a difference, so give a few different ones a shot before settling.
 Bad brands will taste gummy or spongy and lack flavor — which won’t pass muster with a picky eater.

-21. Nurture Life’s Egg Bite with Mini Pancakes & Sweet Potatoes
+21. Nurture Life’s Cheesy Egg Bite with Pancakes & Sweet Taters

-To skip the frozen food aisle but still serve up a stack of deliciously quick pancakes, try out our Egg Bite with Mini Pancakes & Sweet Potatoes!
+To skip the frozen food aisle but still serve up a stack of deliciously quick pancakes, try out our Cheesy Egg Bite with Pancakes & Sweet Taters!
 Balancing the protein of an egg bite with fiber-rich sweet potatoes and adorable whole grain pancakes, this morning delight is ready to enjoy in under 2 minutes.

 Look for whole grain options that are low in sugar and high in fiber.
 One of our favorites is the Original Puffins Cereal, which has five grams of fiber per serving.
 Avoid the typical options that are loaded with sugars and preservatives that provide little nutritional value.
 Instead, look for cereals that are high in fiber and protein, nutrients that kids need more of.